BIOL275-MSUM/eda-gt3637ut/README.md

         present.

-      - Food availability hypothesis present the concept that there will be more Merlins observed in urabn areas because there are more smaller birds present.
+      - Food availability hypothesis present the concept that there will be more Merlins observed in urban areas because there are more smaller birds present.

       - Merlins avoiding humans hypothesis says that if an area is too